-Applying to American Universities can be difficult, but Sandra Cress is an independent college advisor based in Barcelona, Spain.
-She takes a limited number of private clients each year, to assist with their college admissions process.
-She has written a special 4 part series for MumAbroad Life on applying to university in the US.
+Applying to American Universities can be difficult.
+Sandra Cress, an independent college advisor based in Barcelona, has written a special 2 part blog for MumAbroad Life on applying to university in the US.

 If you are reading this, you are probably a parent with a child in high school, and you and/or your child are considering universities in the US.
 Or maybe you’re just curious….or confused!
 With over 4,000 2-year and 4-year colleges and universities in the US, the whole process can be a little bewildering.

 First off, please note: in the US we often use the terms university, college and school interchangeably.
 College and university both mean ‘institute of higher education,’ i.e. for post-high school studies.
 However, definitionally, college refers to smaller institutions that offer undergraduate degrees, and universities are larger institutions that offer both undergraduate and graduate degrees.
 The process can be overwhelming, particularly if you live outside the US, and your child doesn’t go to an American high school.

 There are over one million international students studying in the US.
 Despite recent drops in “new” international students, the US is still the number one destination for studying abroad, hosting almost 25% of all international students (the UK is 2nd with 11% of all foreign students).
 Widely known for their quality of teaching and research, US universities continue to lead in many cutting edge developments in business, science, technology and arts, and a US university degree is viewed as a worthwhile investment that sets a student apart in the global job market.